FOR NEW CHRISTIANS

 When we first become a Christian, we may have the idea that everything is going to be wonderful and all our problems are solved.
 As long as we live in this sinful world, there will be problems, confusion, and turmoil in our life.
 We are not immune from these things.
 The difference is we have someone to guide us through our difficult times, and someone who has promised that whatever happens to us will work out for our own good.
 As we learn to trust in Jesus, we will discover that we can have peace even in the most trying of circumstances.

 Where did you come from and where are you going?
-But it's important for you to keep in mind where you have come from.
+But it's essential for you to keep in mind where you have come from.

 FIRST STEP FOR A NEW BELIEVER